 Does it matter what your cookware looks like?
 On one hand, not really.
-But on the other, it always feels great to work with beautiful tools.
-It signals a higher level of dedication to the craft.
-Some of these companies have invested a ton of money into their brand, and product, so “displaying” the pans during a dinner party can be a fun conversation starter.
-And the ones that look super sleek can go from the range to your table and look great doing it.
-The choice to invest in aesthetically pleasing cookware may also depend on how one stores their pots and pans — hidden and out of sight?
-Hanging from a rack in plain view?
-Ultimately choosing how much importance to put on the visual appearance of your pans is a personal decision.
+But on the other, it feels great to work with beautiful tools.
+It signals a higher level of dedication to a craft.
+Some cookware companies have invested fortunes into their brand and product, so “displaying” the pans during a dinner party can be a fun conversation starter.

 Comparing All-Clad vs Calphalon vs Abbio vs Made In